Concordium/concordium-dapp-examples/sponsoredTXs/back-end/README.md

-# The Sponsored Transactions Verifier
+# The Sponsored Transactions Backend

-This page describes the sponsored transactions verifier backend for this dapp example.
+This page describes the sponsored transactions backend for this dapp example.

 # Supported configuration options

 The following parameters are supported
-- `node` the URL of the node's GRPC V2 interface, e.g., http://localhost:20000
+- `node` the URL of the node's GRPC V2 interface, e.g., http://node.testnet.concordium.com:20000
 - `port` the port on which the server will listen for incoming requests
 - `log-level` maximum log level (defaults to `debug` if not given)
 - `public-folder` the path to the folder, which should be served, defaults to the public folder in the current directory.